stahta01/wxCode_components/trunk/wxCode/components/keybinder/Readme.txt

  load/save system based on wxConfig is present.

- Integrates with your applications with few modifications and allows the users to customize all the commands he wants, bypassing the limitation of a single keybind to each command.
+ Integrates with your applications with few modifications and allows the users to customize all the commands they want, bypassing the limitation of a single key-shortcut to each command.